delmic/odemis/doc/develop/base-api.rst

     :param parent: Parent of the component
     :type parent: Component or None
     :param children: Children of the component.
-The string corresponds to the the role that the children plays for the component and exact meaning is implementation dependent.
+The string corresponds to the role that the children plays for the component and exact meaning is implementation dependent.
     :type children: dict str → Component